 Or you can sign up for alerts.
-Join our email list by sending a request to csmr-info@umich.edu.
+Join our email list using the form at our website: https://csmr.umich.edu/contact/.
 We will send out an alert when there is a significant change in the Iffy Quotient for either Facebook or Twitter that is sustained over several days, as well as other general announcements from the Center for Social Media Responsibility, such as the release of additional Platform Health Metrics.